 Katherine has received numerous awards for her research including an early career award from the Federation of Associations in Behavioral & Brain Sciences.
 When under 30, Milkman was named one of the world’s top 40 business school professors under 40 by Poets and Quants and she was a finalist for the Thinkers 50 2017 Radar Thinker Award.
 Her dozens of published articles in leading social science journals such as Management Science, the Proceedings of the National Academy of Sciences, and The Journal of Finance have reached a wide audience through regular coverage in major media outlets such as NPR, The New York Times, The Washington Post, The Financial Times, and Harvard Business Review.
 She also frequently writes for The Washington Post about the behavioral economics of everyday life.
 In 2018, she began hosting Charles Scwhab’s popular podcast “Choiceology with Katy Milkman,” which explores key lessons from behavioral economics about decision making.

-Katherine has also been recognized with many accolades for her ability to communicate ideas to students.
+Katherine has been recognized with many accolades for her ability to communicate ideas to students.
 She received the excellence in teaching award for the Wharton undergraduate division in 2015 and 2016, was voted Wharton's “Iron Prof” by the school’s MBA students for a PechaKucha-style presentation of her research, and was one of ten finalists in 2014 and 2015 for the Anvil Award for Wharton’s most outstanding MBA teacher.

-Katherine received her undergraduate degree from Princeton University (summa cum laude) in Operations Research and Financial Engineering and her Ph.D. from Harvard University's joint program in Computer Science and Business.
+She received her undergraduate degree from Princeton University (summa cum laude) in Operations Research and Financial Engineering and her Ph.D. from Harvard University's joint program in Computer Science and Business.